duc43836/FindingLanes/writeup.md

 **I/O**

-Aside from the processing part other the pipeline needs to solve other problems
+Aside from the processing part the pipeline needs to solve other problems
   - Load a video
   - Extract single frames
   - Combine processed frames to new video file